Raj1703cloud/SmartFalcon/README.md

 # Smart Falcon

 ## Overview

-Smart Falcon is a blockchain-based project leveraging **Hyperledger Fabric** to manage and track assets for a financial institution.
-The system provides a secure, transparent, and immutable solution for asset management.
-The project encompasses chaincode development for peer interaction and a REST API for smart contract invocation.
+**Smart Falcon** is a blockchain-based project leveraging **Hyperledger Fabric** to effectively manage and track assets for financial institutions.
+This system provides a secure, transparent, and immutable solution for asset management.
+The project encompasses the development of chaincode for peer interactions and a REST API to facilitate smart contract invocations.

 ## Table of Contents